 The amount of interest a service provider can charge is usually based on state law.
 Interest on loans may be lower than interest on services or goods sold.
 Check with a lawyer in your area.
 Some offer free consultations.
 Take them up on it.

 Yes.
 Verbal agreements are still considered contracts in the eyes of the law.
 That said, there are limitations, such as: contracts involving real estate must be writting; contracts to co-sign for a debt must be written; depending on the law in your state, contracts involving money over a certain...Read more »

 Answering your question invites a discussion of the "statute of limitations".
 The law encourages prompt resolution of debt issues.
 The longer resolution is delayed, the greater the risk of harm to either party.
-Tennessee has established time limits on seeking the court's help in collecting a...Read more »
+Tennessee has established time limits on seeking the court's help in...Read more »

 The individual that signed the promissory note is currently unemployed and is unable to work at this time as he has suffered an injury while on the job.
 It seems that he does not have any other assets that I can put a lien on at this time.